gukongxin/DiannFDR_InVitroProteome/README.md

 MAPPSVFAEVPQAQPVLVFKLTADFREDPDPRKVNLGVGAYRTDDCHPWVLPVVKKVEQK...

 #### 3. `InSilico_TheoreticalPeptides`
-InSilico_TheoreticalPeptides contains the theoretical peptides of proteins in each mixture, used for comparing against diann search results.
+InSilico_TheoreticalPeptides files contain the theoretical peptides of proteins in each mixture, used for comparing against diann search results.